Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 \subsection{Difference in the Fluid Velocities}

 It is worth pointing out that even if the BM and DM fluid components are both irrotational, \ie{}, non-spinning, the exact velocity profiles are not the same.
 The reason for this does not lie in the notion of an irrotational fluid, but is caused by differences in the fluids' equations of motion.
-An irrotational fluid is defined by the vanishing of its kinematic vorticity tensor~\cite{HawEll73a}
+An irrotational fluid~\cite{Shi98,Tic11,BauSha10} is defined by the vanishing of its kinematic vorticity tensor~\cite{HawEll73a}

-with $P^\mu_\alpha = \delta^\mu_\alpha + u^\mu u_\alpha$.
-This notion does not depend on the thermodynamic properties of the fluid and hence differences in the velocities can only be the result of the of the equations of motion, that are used in the derivation of the formlalism in Sec.~\ref{Section:Formalism}, \ie{} the Euler equations~\cite{Shi98,Tic11}
+with $P^\mu_\alpha = \delta^\mu_\alpha + u^\mu u_\alpha$ {and its rotational component, $w^{(s)i}$ in Eq.~\ref{eq:VelocitySplit}, vanishes.} This notion does not depend on the thermodynamic properties of the fluid and hence differences in the velocities can only be the result of the of the equations of motion used in the derivation of the formlalism in Sec.~\ref{Section:Formalism}, \ie{} the Euler equations~\cite{Shi98,Tic11,BauSha10}

 which follow from $\nabla^\mu T^{(s)}_{\mu\nu} = 0$, and the continuity equation

 If for example the DM would have the same four-velocity as the BM, it would still be irrotational, but might be incompatible with the laws of energy-momentum or particle number conservation.